DEATH VALLEY HIKING OVERVIEW

 Elevation gain -- 650 feet

 The hikes listed under the Day Hiking Options are a mixture of well-known and little-known destinations.
 And if you were to look at Best of Death Valley hikes listed on other web sites, a majority of these would probably not be listed.
 But keep in mind that these are my recommendations, the places which I feel hold the best and most interesting day hikes in the park.
-There are other hikes that I love immensely as well, but this list was limited to the twelve which I thought would appeal to the widest variety of people.
+There are other hikes that I love immensely as well, but this list was limited to the fourteen which I thought would appeal to the widest variety of people.
 If you select any one of these hikes and carry it out successfully, you will have a great and memorable day in Death Valley.
 Most of these hikes involve hiking cross-country and understanding desert hiking.
 You may find a GPS helpful for navigation if you aren't very good at reading maps.